JACoW-org/docs-IPAC/docs/InvitedOrals/SSSPCsetup.md

 b) Accept/reject proposals for Track changes

-c) Prioritize invited oral proposals
+c) Prioritise invited oral proposals

 d) Accept/Reject proposals for invited orals

 The setting up for the above will necessarily be in **several distinct steps** with careful attention to permissions and deadlines:

-1. because in order for **all** SPC members to see **all** proposals (both for Tracks and Prioritization) they must **all** have *Review privilege* on **all** abstracts submitted.
+1. because in order for **all** SPC members to see **all** proposals (both for Tracks and Prioritisation) they must **all** have *Review privilege* on **all** abstracts submitted.
 MC Coordinators will have *Convene permissions* which include the possibility to actually change the Track for the abstracts.
 SPC members must therefore be warned to limit themselves to proposing Track changes and comments;
 2. because currently the two activities, a) and c) are grouped in the same screen and it would be possible for SPC members to return to Track changes when that exercise is normally closed.

 The process we will follow is: